jocorrei/42faucet/README.md

 If you want to test this aplication, clone the repository and run the following:

+* Make sure that you have Node.js installed on you machine
 * `npm install` to install all the dependencies (hardhat, bootswatch, react-app...)
 * `npx hardhat node` to run an ethereum node on your machine
 * `npx hardhat compile` to compile the smart contract